$41 Find Cheap Flights from Kentucky to North Carolina

 • How many cities have direct flights to North Carolina?

 From Kentucky, there are direct flights to North Carolina from 3 cities.
-The cities with the most direct flights are Lexington and Louisville, both with 45 direct flights each week.
+The city with the most direct flights is Louisville, with 90 direct flights each week.

 • How many direct flights to North Carolina are there each day?